delmic/odemis/doc/develop/acq.rst

    :param path: The stream or the optical path mode
    :type path: stream.Stream or str
    :param detector:
-      When the `path` is a str, this allows to define which detector will be targeted on this path.
+      When the `path` is a str, this allows defining which detector will be targeted on this path.
       That is useful in case the mode can be used with multiple detectors (eg, ``fiber-align`` on a SPARC with multiple spectrometers).
 When path is a Stream, the ``Stream.detector`` is always used.
    :type detector: Component or None